AICovenantForGood/AI-Human-Covenant-Starter-Kit/human_in_the_loop_design_guide.md

 # 🧑‍💻 Human-in-the-Loop (HITL) Design Guide

+This world-class template version is for design teams, policy makers, and procurement processes.
+It’s one of the most cited governance requirements in EU AI Act compliance and ISO/IEC standards.

 **Version:** 1.0
 **Use:** Design and engineering guide for ensuring meaningful human oversight in AI systems.
 **License:** CC-BY-SA 4.0